rsalmond/TIL/thatscool.md

 ## January 2025

+A [diagramming tool](https://schem.io/) purpose built for interactive technical systems.
+It's hard to explain but if you're an SRE you will probably find this exciting.
+[This video](https://youtu.be/idUW5sYV2oE?si=YfoB1JeRMB71l0oF) helps.

 A [stylish, programmable, and open source](https://qrframe.kylezhe.ng/) QR code generator.

 An [app](https://github.com/DrewThomasson/ebook2audiobook) to turn an ebook into an audiobook.